 Asbestos Trust Funds

-Contact Sokolove Law to learn more about filing asbestos trust fund claims.
+Contact Sokolove Law to learn more about filing asbestos and mesothelioma trust fund claims.

-Companies sold asbestos-containing products to the U.S. military for decades, and, as a result, it’s estimated that over 20 million American veterans have been exposed to asbestos during their service.
+Companies sold asbestos products to the U.S. military for decades, and, as a result, it’s estimated that over 20 million American veterans have been exposed to asbestos during their service.

 For veterans who were exposed to asbestos during their service and developed mesothelioma as a result, the Department of Veterans Affairs (VA) offers health care services and monthly payments.